dajaramim/CS50x-2022/README.md

 # CS50x-2022
 [Link to enroll](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x#!)

-Here are my solutions of the problem sets of the course Introduction to Computer Science CS50x 2022.
+Here are my solutions to the problem sets of the course Introduction to Computer Science CS50x 2022.

 [My notes in spanish](https://dajaramim.notion.site/CS50x-eeda0a504055492e8cc14c75ebc71318)